-January 2016: A steer in NYC flees the market and runs through traffic, past stores, and many people recording the incident on smart phones.
+January 2016: A steer in NYC flees the market and runs through traffic, past stores, and among many people recording the incident on smart phones.

 When it comes to bovine folklore, Yvonne the German cow is still our favorite (see below).
 But new adventures are added periodically--and the "happily ever after" ending of these stories depends on perspective.
 Some end with an animal frolicking in the pasture--some with the smell of steak on the barbie.